wchapman/seizure_prediction_ml/README.md

 # Seizure Prediction Challenge (Group#3)
 - Please see the `writeup` folder for poster and final report.
 - Feature-based classifier code lives in `features`
-- CNN-based classifiers live in `cnn`
+- CNN-based classifiers live in root
 - Unified model also lives in `features`